emilsedgh/nominatim-docker-us/README.md

 ### Ready to use Nominatim

-This is a containr based on [`mediagis/nominatim-docker`](https://github.com/mediagis/nominatim-docker) with 2 differences:
+This is a container based on [`mediagis/nominatim-docker`](https://github.com/mediagis/nominatim-docker) with 2 differences:

 1. It imports US and TIGER data
 2. It is self-contained.
 In other words, the huge databse is stored within the container.